JeniT/childs-guide-to-parliament/index.md

 ##The House of Commons

-*The members of the House of Commons are ellected by the people every 5 years on the 7th of May.*
+*The members of the House of Commons are ellected by the people.
+There is an lection every 5 years.
+The next election is  on the 7th of May 2015.
+You have to be over the age of 18 to vote.
+People who are in prison cannot vote.*